Daxst/Personal-Digital-Security/README.md

     * Deployed Tailscale VPN across all devices, creating a personal security perimeter.
     * Integrated NextDNS for network-level filtering, blocking trackers, malware, and phishing at both router and device level.
     * Avoided connections to public or untrusted Wi-Fi networks.
+    * The implementation of Tailscale not only creates a mesh VPN for secure access, but also establishes a unified security perimeter for all my devices, protecting them even on untrusted external networks.
+For its part, the integration of NextDNS at the device level ensures that the filtering of threats, ads, and trackers is constant, regardless of the network I connect to.

 ## Project Results